fedspendingtransparency/usaspending-api/README.md

 ### Test Setup

-1. Build the base `usaspending-backend` Docker image (the test container is based on this Docker image).
+1. Build the base `usaspending-development` Docker image (the test container is based on this Docker image).
 In the parent **usaspending-api** directory run:

     ```shell
-    docker build -t usaspending-backend .
+    docker build -t usaspending-development -f development.Dockerfile .
     ```

 2. Start the Spark containers for the Spark related tests